neulab/prompt2model/prompt2model/readme.md

 The `MockParamSelector` class is responsible for model selection.
-It takes the trained model and tokenizer, along with the validation dataset, and selects the best model based on hyperparameters or other selection criteria.
+It takes the trained model and tokenizer, along with the validation dataset, and selects the best model among several hyperparameters or other selection criteria.

 ### Model Execution

 The selected model and tokenizer are used to create a `MockModelExecutor` instance.
-The model executor is responsible for executing the model on the testing dataset, generating model outputs (predictions), and providing confidence scores.
+The model executor executes the model on the testing dataset, generates model outputs (predictions), and provides confidence scores.

 ### Evaluation

 The pipeline continues with model evaluation.
 The `MockEvaluator` class is used to evaluate the model outputs.
-It computes metrics, such as accuracy, precision, recall, or any other relevant metrics based on the task specified in the prompt.
+It computes metrics, including ChrF++, Exact Match, and BERTScore.

 ### Metrics Output

-The evaluated metrics are written to a JSON file specified by the `metrics_output_path`.
-The `MockEvaluator` class handles writing the metrics dictionary to the file.
+The `MockEvaluator` class evaluates and writes the metrics dictionary to a JSON file specified by the `metrics_output_path`.

 ### Interface Creation

-Finally, the `mock_gradio_create` function is called to create a Gradio interface for interacting with the model.
-This interface allows users to input text and receive model responses in real time.
+Finally, the `mock_gradio_create` function creates a Gradio interface for interacting with the model.
+This interface allows users to input text and receive model responses in real-time.

 ## Mock Components

-Note that the pipeline in `run_skeleton.py` utilizes mock versions.

-of each component for demonstration purposes.
+Note that the pipeline in `run_skeleton.py` utilizes mock versions of each component for demonstration purposes.
 In a real-world scenario, you would replace these mock components with the actual implementations specific to your use case.
 The mock components serve as stubs that mimic the behavior of the real components but do not perform actual data retrieval, processing, training,